davibelo/c-_from_beginner_to_beyond/01-Introduction/01-Configuring_IDE.md

 The development and community are very active and welcoming with new contributors every month and simple installers.

-To use it, just download and install a windows version On installation process, pay atencion on:
+To use it, just download and install a windows version On installation process, pay attention on:
 - Select architecture according with your operating system (x86_64 for 64bits systems)
 - Select a directory to install (it is good to use a small folder name)
 - Set PATH variable to contain the mingw-w64 installation folder